 Socrates continues the above argument and states that the shoemaker also uses his hands and his eyes to control and guide the knife.
-Therefore, if the user is different from the things used, then man is different from his body.
+Therefore, if the things used are different from the user, then the body is different from man.
 Just so, man makes use of his whole body to accomplish various things.
 Using the same argument above, he states that man uses his body as a tool, and similar to the shoemaker, is different from his body, so man is not his body.

 What is man then if not his body?
 According to Socrates, man is some being who makes use of a body.
 He asks the question: